openstack-archive/tripleo-incubator/notes.md

         source ~/devstack/openrc
-        nova boot --flavor 11 --image demo --key_name default bmtest watch nova list
+        nova boot --flavor 11 --image demo --key_name default bmtest

-  Once 'nova list' shows a status of ACTIVE, you can turn on the VM which bm_poseur created:
+  If you chose to use VirtualPowerManager, then nova will start the VM.
+  If you chose to use the default FakePowerManager, you will need to manually start the VM with:

         sudo virsh start baremetal_0